 Note: you should mark "Author" as your role on "My Profile".

-By submission, the author(s) confirm that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
-Previous presentation in any congresses should be mentioned as a footnote in Title page and also stated in the Covering Letter.
-Furthermore, any illustrations, structures or tables that have been published elsewhere must be reported, and copyright permission for reproduction must be obtained.
+By submission, the author(s) confirms that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
+The previous presentation in any congresses should be mentioned as a footnote in the Title page and also stated in the Covering Letter.
+Furthermore, any illustrations, structures, or tables that have been published elsewhere must be reported, and copyright permission for reproduction must be obtained.

 The Trends in Peptide and Protein Sciences publishes the articles in the following categories:

 All manuscripts must be accompanied by a signed cover letter in the “Comments for the Editor” and submitted by the Corresponding Author during online submission.
-Other than any comments, you would like to write to the editor, the following items must be addressed in this letter; importance of the work and its relevance to the journal’s scope, the name, address, telephone number, fax number, and e-mail address of the Corresponding Author.
-The author has to confirm in written that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
-Previous presentation in any congresses should be stated in the covering letter.
-You are also required to mention the names of two potential preferred referees that could be considered for reviewing your manuscript.
+Other than any comments you would like to write to the editor, the following items must be addressed in this letter; the importance of the work and its relevance to the journal’s scope, name, address, telephone number, fax number, and e-mail address of the Corresponding Author.
+The author has to confirm in writing that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
+The previous presentation in any congresses should be stated in the covering letter.
+You are also required to mention the names of at least two potential preferred referees that could be considered for reviewing your manuscript.

 Highlights